 Our commitment to teaching quality and improving the student experience is reflected through our results in national and international student satisfaction surveys.

-Newcastle University was rated as one of the top institutions in the country in the 2016 National Student Survey.
-We achieved 90% overall satisfaction.
-The results place us joint 12th in the UK for student satisfaction among comparator universities.
+Newcastle University was rated as one of the top institutions in the country in the 2017 National Student Survey.
+We achieved 88% overall satisfaction.

 Overall satisfaction levels for students on pathway programmes at our INTO centre are 94%.
 This is the highest level at any of INTO's eight centres in the UK.
 The score reflects students' satisfaction with their living and academic experience, and the Centre's support services.

 Newcastle’s social life is top-rated by students – joint 1st in the 2016 and 2015 Times Higher Education Student Experience Survey.

 Awards and Accreditations